freedomofpress/ghcr-signer/README.md

 The flow is as follows:

 1. Prepare the signatures using the `ghcr-signer.py` script
-2. Create a pull request, with the signatures.
+2. Create a pull request, with the signatures
-3. The CI verifies the signatures are valid.
+3. The CI verifies the signatures are valid
 4. A workflow is triggered when the signatures are published to the `main` branch.

 ### Preparing the signatures

-Generate a signature and certificate locally, without uploading them:
+Generate a signature and certificate locally, without publishing them:

 ```sh
 export IMAGE="ghcr.io/freedomofpress/dangerzone/dangerzone@sha256:<hash>"